Tomboy: Child development

 Tomboy can be seen as a phase of gender presentation in adolescence.
 Some parents might be concerned by the lack of femininity in their child but the tomboy phase is, in fact, crucial to physical development between the ages of 8 and 13, according to Joseph Lee, the playground movement advocate in 1915.
 Some girls start to embrace femininity as age increases while some persist to be tomboys in adulthood.

-Psychologists speculate that childhood tomboy behavior results from young child's innate curiosity combined with family dynamics and imposed societal gender roles and behavioral customs.
-The preference of athletics and masculine clothing can be explained by adolescent tomboys's curiosity about outdoors and physical games, by which comfortable clothing such as pants and jersey helps to facilitate their physical engagement.
-Some tomboys may view femininity as a compulsory label pushed on them, which results in negative feelings toward feminine acts.
-Masculinity may be seen as a defense mechanism against the parental and societal push toward femininity, shaping the child to detest what is typically defined as girl activity.
+Psychologists speculate that childhood tomboy behavior results from a young child's innate curiosity combined with family dynamics and imposed societal gender roles and behavioral customs.
+The preference of athletics and masculine clothing can be explained by adolescent tomboys' curiosity about outdoors and physical games, by which comfortable clothing such as pants and jersey helps to facilitate their physical engagement.
 A 2002 study suggests that some girls are "born tomboys" because of the higher testosterone levels of the mother during pregnancy.

-A large proportion of tomboys grow up and start to embrace femininity or heteronormativity by wearing feminine clothing such as dresses and skirts and dating men.
 Being a childhood tomboy does not determine one's sexual orientation or life-long gender presentation.